NodesHub/dao_docs/docs/learn/fees.md

 - Unused gas is not refunded.
 - Transactions are not queued based on gas amounts, but in the order received.

-For an in-depth explanation of how gas fees are calculated, visit the [ODISEOd reference](../develop/how-to/ODISEOd/using-ODISEOd.md#fees) page.
+For an in-depth explanation of how gas fees are calculated, visit the [achillesd reference](../develop/how-to/achillesd/using-achillesd.md#fees) page.

 To view current gas rates in your browser, visit the [gas rates](https://fcd.ODISEO.dev/v1/txs/gas_prices) FCD page.